-Ease to Grow: Easy.
+Ease to Grow: Easy

-Native Range: Highlands of Oaxaca, Mexico.
+Native Range: Highlands of Oaxaca, Mexico

-Zones: 10-11 (8-12).
+Zones: 10-11 (8-12)

 The Giant Butterwort, Pinguicula gigantea, is the largest of the butterwort species.
 It is an easy to grow mexican butterwort with very large, buttery yellow leaves that are broad and arching.
-Its thick and succelent leaves have a rounded spoon-like shape.
+Its thick and succulent leaves have a rounded spoon-like shape.
 It is the only butterwort with sticky digestive glands on both the top and underside surfaces.
-It can be quick sticky, and a challenge to handle.
+It can be quite sticky, and a challenge to handle.
 Unlike other mexican butterwort kin, it has carnivorous leaves year round.
 It prefers damp, loose, alkaline soils, and partial shade with warm, wet Summers and cooler, dry Winters.
 In its native habitat, it is found growing in the moist crevices of vertical limestone cliffs.
 It flowers in late Spring with several pale blue violet flowers.
 It benefits from the addition of a small amount of pellet limestone added to the soil (1 teaspoon/4" pot).
 The Giant Butterwort is a wonderful house plant, doing well on window sills, plant carts and greenhouses.
 Our Giant Butterworts are propagated from leaf pulls.

-Plant Type: Perennial, tropical.
+Plant Type: Perennial, Tropical

-Soil: Butterwort Mix or General CP Mix.
+Soil: Tropical Butterwort Mix

-Light: Bright to partial bright indoors, partial sun outdoors.
+Light: Bright to partial bright indoors, partial sun outdoors

 Use: Grows well indoors and greenhouse.
 It is an excellent terrarium plant.